-- 5.7.1 It is the duty of the exchequer of the sponsoring branch to accurately maintain the account records for an incipient branch. - 5.7.2 A fund shall be established in the sponsoring branch's accounts to track all money deposited and spent in the name of the incipient branch.
-This establishment of the fund does not mandate the sponsoring branch donating money from its account into the incipient branch's account.
-This fund should be tracked on the Quarterly Report on the Dedicated Funds page.
-5.7.3 When the Incipient Branch has reached full status and established their own bank account, the sponsoring branch will transfer the money to the newly formed branch account.
+- 5.7.1 It is the duty of the exchequer of the sponsoring group to accurately maintain the account records for an incipient group. - 5.7.2 A fund shall be established in the sponsoring group's accounts to track all money deposited and spent in the name of the incipient branch.
+This establishment of the fund does not mandate the sponsoring group donating money from its account into the incipient group's account.
+This fund should be tracked on the Quarterly Report on the Dedicated Funds page. - 5.7.3 When the Incipient Group has reached full status and established their own bank account, the sponsoring group will transfer the money to the newly formed group account.